Operation Vigorous: 12 June

-Convoy MW-11a of Ajax, City of Edinburgh, City of Pretoria, City of Lincoln and Elizabeth Bakke sailed from Haifa and Port Said on 12 June, escorted by the 7th Destroyer Flotilla of Napier, Norman, Nizam, Inconstant and Hotspur, with fleet minesweepers Boston and Seaham.
-Elizabeth Bakke was ordered into port from Convoy MW 11a, escorted by Zulu due to overloading and a fouled hull, which stopped the ship keeping direction or reaching the convoy speed of 13 kn.
+Convoy MW 11a of Ajax, City of Edinburgh, City of Pretoria, City of Lincoln and Elizabeth Bakke sailed from Haifa and Port Said on 12 June, escorted by the 7th Destroyer Flotilla of Napier, Norman, Nizam, Inconstant and Hotspur, with fleet minesweepers Boston and Seaham.
+Elizabeth Bakke was ordered into port from Convoy MW 11a, escorted by Zulu due to overloading and a fouled hull, that stopped the ship keeping direction or reaching the convoy speed of 13 kn.
 Convoy MW 11b sailed from Alexandria with Potaro, the tanker Bulkoil, the decommissioned battleship Centurion, carrying supplies and operating as a decoy, the rescue ships Malines and Antwerp, escorted by five destroyers and four corvettes.
 During the evening, Convoy MW 11c was attacked from Crete by 15 Ju 88 bombers of I Kampfgeschwader 54 and City of Calcutta was damaged by a near-miss.
 The ship stopped and took on a list but got under way at 11 kn to be ordered at 11:00 p.m. to divert to Tobruk with its towed MTB, escorted by Exmoor and Croome.
 During the short night, Convoy MW 11c turned back to rendezvous off Alexandria with the rest of Convoy MW 11 the next day and the Hunts put in to refuel.
 Operation Harpoon was undisturbed because Supermarina suspected that it was a decoy.